-We support people in Edinburgh and Lothian who have a physical disability.
-We’ve done so for over 100 years: promoting equality, choice and participation through our activities, befriending service and grants.
+Ecas is a charity that supports people in Edinburgh and Lothian who have a physical disability.
+We have done so for over 100 years: promoting equality, choice and participation through our activities, befriending service and grants.
 Our activities provide an opportunity to learn new skills and meet like-minded people, our befriending service reduces loneliness and isolation, and our grants support physically disabled people to access things that are otherwise beyond their financial reach.

 What Our Clients Say